MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-whatsnew.md

 **What's new**

 - Fix to accommodate for Apple certificate expiration for macOS Catalina and earlier.
-This fix restores Microsoft Defender Vulnerability Management (MDVM) functionality. -- MO?
-I THINK OK TO KEEP AS IT'S MORE LIKE A LOG.
-THOUGHTS?
+This fix restores Microsoft Defender Vulnerability Management (MDVM) functionality.

 <br/>
 </details>